itsabhisingh01/Dazzling-Screens/README.md

 # Dazzling-Screens
-This a booking site web app of small screen theator buisness, where user can visit and book the theator according to his/her availability.
+This is a web app for a small-screen theater business, where users can visit and book the theater according to their availability.